robertylewis/lean4-autograder-main/README.md

 theorem th3 (h : ¬q → ¬p) : (p → q) := sorry
 ```

+It is **NOT** necessary to edit `autograder_config.json` unless you want to use the helper scripts.

+### Gradescope Container Minimum Specifications

+This project is meant to work with MathLib assignments, so for a good Gradescope performance, their container must have at least 2.0 CPU and 3.0GB RAM.

+## Usage

+Add this project as a lake dependency to your course project.
+Then, set up the [autograder shell](https://github.com/robertylewis/lean4_autograder) for use with an assignment in that course project.

+## Old readme, for helper scripts

 Additionally, on *autograder_config.json*, please replace the following variables values:

 - **private_repo** with the repo path you that contains your files.